-Self-awarness can be defined as the knowledge of consciously knowing your own personality, character and emotions.
+Self-awareness can be defined as the knowledge of consciously knowing your own personality, character and emotions.
 This includes knowing your strengths, weaknesses, thoughts, emotions, feelings, beliefs and other traits while being sensitive and aware that you or anyone else can feel that way.
 Do you find yourself asking the question “why am I so sensitive?”
-Being self-aware gives you a better understanding of not just yourself but the people around you because you are more likely to understand how they feel.
+Being self-aware gives you a better understanding of not just yourself but the people around you because you are more likely to pay attention to how they feel.

 Who are you?
 It can be one of the toughest questions to answer.
 It’s easy to look around and assess others, but when we turn inwards this simple question is not so simple.
 The answer requires honesty, introspection, and ultimately self-awareness.

 Self-awareness has become a popular topic in fields like business, the arts, sports, and honestly just about every field that has people in it.
 According to research published in the MIT Sloan Management Review, self-awareness is the most important character trait a person can develop and is a predictor of success.